Cromer Hall: Occupants

-Cromer Hall was bought by Benjamin Bond Cabbell from Lady Listowel (daughter of Admiral Windham) in 1852.
+Cromer Hall was bought by Benjamin Bond Cabbell from Lady Listowel (daughter of Admiral William Lukin Windham) in 1852.
 He was succeeded at Cromer Hall by his nephew John Cabbell who changed his name to Bond-Cabbell in 1875.
 He was succeeded by his son, Benjamin Bond-Cabbell, in 1878.

 The hall today

 Cromer Hall is not open to the public (summer 2010) and the house is still a private residence.
 The best position from which to view the building is Hall Road, which leads south from Cromer to the village of Felbrigg.
-It is described at length by the Donthorn expert Roderick O'Donnell in ‘Cromer Hall, Norfolk; the home of the Cabbell-Manners family’, in Country Life Magazine (London, vol 196, no.2, 10 January 2002, pp. [34]-39).
+It is described at length in an 2002 article by Roderick O'Donnell in Country Life magazine.

 In the summer of 2017, the hall hosted two open-air concerts.